wtamimi/fustatai/docs/README.md

 - First steps after installation

-    - Watch our videos at: [FustatAI Builders Playlist](https://youtube.com/playlist?list=PLwHUfyn3p0n6hNB_1oBeWqo7HzhDlq07L&si=LBzJeybQXO41orCm)
+    - Watch our Builder tutorials and Developer series at our [YouTube Channel](https://www.youtube.com/@fustatai-eg)

 - An overview of FustatAI features